 But like the rest of us, Costello is always on the lookout for ways to simplify the casual dining experience.
 “I used to sneak out of work early and head to Target to pick up supplies,” Costello explained of her early forays into entertaining.
 “It’s the perfect place for party essentials because you can get a stylish look without dropping a fortune.”

-Read on for Costello’s tips on being the perfect host, try her favorite fall foodie show stoppers below, and browse Target’s Threshold collection—including never before seen items in stores September 22nd.
+* Read on for Costello's tips on being the perfect host, try her favourite fall foodie show stoppers below..

 Prep: Clean and shop the day before.
 Don’t forget to pick up flowers.
 I like to get a bunch of blooms and put them each in a separate little vase.

 Lighting: Turn down the lights pull out all your votive candles.
 No one feels sexy or confident under a bright glare.

 Scent: Bake a pie or get scented candles.
 Guests should be greeted with a great smell as soon as they come through the door.

 Seating: Create a casual seating arrangement with poufs and well-placed side tables.
 I love it when everyone’s sitting around talking late into the night.